karinas98/KKA/README.md

 Build a full-stack application by making my own backend and front-end.
 Use an Express API to serve the data from a Mongo Database Consume the API with a separate front-end
-Deliver a complete and functioning product
+Deliver a complete and functioning product.

 ## Project Overview